 Under NCLB, the other required academic indicator for determining AYP for districts and schools with grade 12 is the graduation rate.
 For all other schools and districts, Oregon selected attendance as the other indicator.
+Table 2 Other Academic Indicators: Attendance and Graduation Rates identify the data sources.
 States are required to establish targets for the other academic indicators used to determine whether a school or district has met adequate yearly progress, but the targets for the other indicators are not required to increase over time.

-Table 3 Other Academic Indicators: Attendance and Graduation Rates
+Table 2 Other Academic Indicators: Attendance and Graduation Rates

-Indicator Data Source Contact Attendance in elementary and middle schools Annual ADM Collection Joy Blackwell 503-947-5767 joy.blackwell@ode.state.or.us Graduation rate in high schools and schools with grade 12 Early Leavers Collection High School Completers Collection Linda Burgin 503-947-5878 linda.burgin@ode.state.or.us
+Indicator Data Source Contact Attendance in elementary and middle schools Annual ADM Collection Joy Blackwell 503-947-5767 joy.blackwell@ode.state.or.us Graduation rate in high schools and schools with grade 12 Early Leavers Collection High School Completers Collection Brian Lindsley 503-947-5928 brian.lindsley@ode.state.or.us

-Please note that graduation rates are based on data for school years 2004-05 and 2005-06.
-Data for 2006-07 are not available until January 2008.
+Please note that graduation rates are based on data for school years 2006-07 and 2007-08.
+Data for 2008-09 are not available until March 2010.